Schmelzberry/NationalParkApi/README.md

 ## 🗺️ About the Project

 ### 🏕️ Description
 An API that allows users to look up both state and national parks.
-It utilizes RESTful principles, version control, and pagination is a work in progress.
+It utilizes RESTful principles, version control, and has full CRUD functionality.
 The user is able to interact with/call on the API when using Postman and in a web browser using Swagger UI.

 ### 🐛 Known Bugs

-* This is an API for learning purposes, and to create a robust README with clear install instructions.
+* Need to add data annotations so users cannot enter more than two letters for a date code, four numbers for a year, etc.

 ### 🔨 Built With
 * [Visual Studio Code](https://code.visualstudio.com/)